 But adding layers doesn't equal adding clutter back into a room.
 Minimalist and essentialist spaces can successfully be layered and feel comfortable and "finished" without a lot of "stuff."
 Make sure that what you add into your space fits the tried and true design quote from William Morris, " Have nothing in your house that you do not know to be functional or believe to be beautiful."

 This could translate to adding a fuzzy rug to keep your feet warm in the living room, a painting that mesmerizes you, a side table built by your grandfather, or books that motivate you.
-The layers you add will be personal to you and different from anyone else's home because they'll be meaningful and a reflection of your values and the life you live (or want to).
+The layers you add will be personal to you and different from anyone else's home décor (ie. they won't come from a big box home store).
+Your layers will be meaningful and a reflection of your values and the life you live (or want to).

 Layering texture and meaning into a room can be accomplished by choosing items from some or all of the categories below.
 Not all have to be introduced into your home to make it feel finished, but choosing a few will help.